Tax Deductions for Hobby Business: How Much Can I Deduct?

 What Is Considered a Hobby Business?

 An activity is either classified as a “business” or as a “hobby” by the IRS, but can’t be classified as both.
-Although tax deductions are allowable for those who develop a hobby, they are not as beneficial as tax deductions a business can enjoy.
-This is because hobby expenses can only be deducted from hobby income.
+Expenses are allowed as deductions only on businesses, not on hobbies.

-A small business can get reclassified as a hobby by the IRS if it does not turn a profit within 5 years.
+A small business can get reclassified as a hobby by the IRS if it does not turn a profit for three of the last 5 years.

 The IRS weighs a number of factors when determining whether an activity is a business or a hobby.
 Here’s what you may be asked by the IRS, as a small business owner, if you find your company does not make a profit year after year: